kdgdkd/ramiho/README.md

 ## Installation
 Copy the files and directories in this repository to your user directory (typically /home/pi/ramiho/).
 Make sure that the permissions are right, so ramiho is executable and can access favcnx files.
 You may also download the programs mentioned on the previous section.
 I believe that should be it.

+**Setting-up a headless Raspberry Pi**
+The standard setup for ramiho would be on a headless Raspberry Pi, connected to a WIFI network and operated through an SSH client... and with a number of MIDI devices connected to it's USB ports.
+If this is your case, you may consider taking the following steps:
+- create a useful alias to acess ramiho (**nano /home/pi/.bash_aliases**); mine is **111**, so I can launch it with an external numeric pad
+- enable ssh connexions in your Raspberry Pi (**sudo raspi-config**)
+- auto-connect your Raspberry Pi to WIFI network (**sudo nano /etc/wpa_supplicant/wpa_supplicant.conf**)
+- define a static IP address (**sudo nano /etc/dhcpcd.conf**)
+- on Raspberry Pi OS, set File System Overlay to be able to turn the device on and off with a power switch, without corrupting the SD card (**sudo raspi-config** then Performance/Overlay File System)

+Most of these steps are covered in Neuma Studio's [Raspberry Pi as USB/Bluetooth MIDI Host](https://neuma.studio/rpi-midi-complete.html).
+If you run ramiho on a desktop or laptop you could do very well without all of this fuzz.

 ## Customization
 There are a number of elements that are expected to be customized to the user's own preferences.
 Just open ramiho on a text or code editor.

 **Locale**
 ramiho comes with Spanish and English interfaces. ramiho would like to speak your language, so please consider creating new locales.
-Choose which to use in the fCONF function (change fLOCALE_EN for fLOCALE_ES to turn the interface to Spanish).
+Choose which to use within the fCONF function (change fLOCALE_EN for fLOCALE_ES to turn the interface to Spanish).

 **Favorite Connexions**
 ramiho allows to load preferred connexion configurations in batch, using the Favorite Connexions submenu.
 You should customize this section of the code to have an easy way of loading your own favorite setup configurations.